Alcatraz Down Under

 Leaked architect & builders' plans

-During October/November 2006, no less than 187 drawings and building plans of the Christmas Island detention centre under construction were leaked.
+In the last quarter of 2006, no less than 187 drawings and building plans of the Christmas Island detention centre under construction were leaked.
 The plans are original builders' plans, all of them detailing literally every wire, every camera, every microwave-controlled compound and door locking system.

 Perhaps amongst the most revealing detail of the plans are the fact that women are locked up, that children are locked up: the plans show playgrounds, nappy changing rooms, childcare training rooms, classrooms, a playschool.